stonemjs/docs/src/docs/architecture/middleware.md

 For dimension-specific details, refer to the [Blueprint](../blueprint) and [Adapter](../adapter) documentation.
 :::

 Middleware is how you shape the continuum **from within**.
-Use it intentionally — and use it often.
+Use it intentionally, and use it often.

 ## Using Middleware

 In Stone.js, all middleware follow a **shared structure**, no matter which dimension they belong to.
 This structural consistency is a core part of the Continuum Architecture: **only the context and return type change**, the shape remains the same.

-Whether you're enriching a blueprint, transforming an adapter’s raw input, or intercepting a request before it reaches the domain — middleware always receives a **context**, a `next()` function, and must return a result.
+Whether you're enriching a blueprint, transforming an adapter’s raw input, or intercepting a request before it reaches the domain, middleware always receives a **context**, a `next()` function, and must return a result.

 Stone.js supports three interchangeable middleware variants:

-- **Class-based** — required when using the Declarative API with decorators
+- **Class-based**, required when using the Declarative API with decorators
-- **Function-based** — simple, flexible, ideal for functional or imperative registration
+- **Function-based**, simple, flexible, ideal for functional or imperative registration
-- **Factory-based** — dynamic and dependency-aware, used when function-based middleware needs to be parameterized or contextualized
+- **Factory-based**, dynamic and dependency-aware, used when function-based middleware needs to be parameterized or contextualized

 You can use any of these shapes in **any dimension**.
-The continuum doesn’t restrict you — it empowers you to choose what fits best.
+The continuum doesn’t restrict you, it empowers you to choose what fits best.

 ### Middleware Signature